Jay-Sick/HarborTech-Operations-Playbook/week03-systems-manager-s3.md

+# Week 3: Systems Manager and S3

+## HarborTech Ticket Summary

+HarborTech received ticket TKT-2026-0003 from Bright Path Nonprofits regarding two operational challenges.

+The first issue involved weekly software maintenance across five EC2 instances.
+The organization's operations coordinator currently logs into each server individually every Monday and performs updates manually, resulting in approximately 90 minutes of repetitive administrative work.

+The second issue involved a request for a simple public resource page containing program hours, contact information, images, and downloadable forms.
+Since the content is entirely static, the client wanted to determine whether a traditional server was necessary.

+The goal of this investigation was to evaluate AWS Systems Manager capabilities for centralized management and automation, assess the role of Parameter Store in configuration management, and determine whether Amazon S3 Static Website Hosting was an appropriate solution for the website requirement.

+## Client Impact

+Repeated manual administration increases operational costs and introduces consistency risks.
+When administrators perform identical tasks across multiple servers manually, there is always a possibility that a command will be skipped, executed incorrectly, or applied differently on one system.
+These inconsistencies can create configuration drift and complicate troubleshooting.

+The process also consumes valuable staff time that could be redirected toward higher-value operational activities.

+For the public website requirement, deploying and maintaining an EC2 instance to serve static content would add unnecessary patching, monitoring, and maintenance responsibilities without providing additional business value.

+## AWS Services Involved

+- AWS Systems Manager
+- AWS Systems Manager Run Command
+- AWS Systems Manager State Manager
+- AWS Systems Manager Session Manager
+- AWS Systems Manager Inventory
+- AWS Systems Manager Parameter Store
+- Amazon S3
+- Amazon S3 Static Website Hosting
+- AWS CloudShell
+- AWS Security Token Service (STS)

-[AWS Systems Manager provides centralized management capabilities for EC2 instances.
-Run Command supports remote command execution across multiple systems, Inventory collects system data, Parameter Store centralizes configuration values, and Session Manager provides secure administrative access.
-Amazon S3 Static Website Hosting allows public delivery of static web content without requiring a traditional web server.
+AWS Systems Manager provides centralized administration and automation capabilities for EC2 environments.
+Run Command executes commands across managed instances, Inventory collects system information, Session Manager provides secure interactive access, and Parameter Store centralizes application configuration values.

+Amazon S3 provides highly durable object storage, while Static Website Hosting allows public delivery of HTML pages and supporting files without requiring a web server.

+CloudShell and the AWS CLI were used to verify account identity and deploy website content during the investigation.

 ## Virtualization Connection

+This investigation demonstrates how cloud management services create abstraction layers above virtual machines.

-Systems Manager adds a centralized management layer above virtual machines, allowing administrators to manage multiple EC2 instances as a group rather than treating each server as an isolated system.
-This improves operational efficiency and consistency across the environment.
-Amazon S3 further reduces infrastructure requirements by hosting static web content without requiring a virtual machine, operating system, or web server.
+The five EC2 instances remain independent virtual systems, but Systems Manager provides a centralized management plane that allows administrators to manage them collectively rather than treating each server as a separate administrative task.

+Instead of opening multiple SSH sessions and repeating commands manually, administrators can use centralized tools to execute commands, collect inventory, and automate recurring tasks.

+The investigation also highlights situations where virtualization is not required at all.
+Because the Bright Path website consists entirely of static content, Amazon S3 eliminates the need for a virtual machine by providing managed object storage and website hosting functionality.

 ## Evidence Reviewed

-The scenario involved five EC2 instances requiring repeated weekly maintenance.
-The Systems Manager feature analysis identified Run Command for repeated administrative tasks, Inventory for system information collection, Parameter Store for centralized configuration management, and Session Manager for secure interactive access.
+The active AWS Region was verified as us-east-1.

+AWS identity verification was performed using the command:

+bash aws sts get-caller-identity

+The command returned:

+- Account ID: 0720822*****
+- ARN: arn:aws:sts::0720822*****:assumed-role/voclabs/user5398***=Jacek_Szewczyk

+The Systems Manager feature analysis identified:

+- Run Command for repeated maintenance activities
+- Inventory for configuration and software collection
+- Parameter Store for centralized configuration management
+- Session Manager for interactive administration

+### Managed-Node Prerequisites

+The investigation confirmed three managed-node prerequisites:

+1. The SSM Agent must be installed and actively running on each EC2 instance.
-Managed-node requirements included a functioning SSM Agent, network connectivity to Systems Manager endpoints, and an attached IAM Instance Profile with Systems Manager permissions.
+2. Each instance must have an IAM Instance Profile with the required Systems Manager permissions.

-During the Learner Lab investigation, I verified the active AWS account and Region, created a static website file, uploaded it to Amazon S3, enabled static website hosting, and tested endpoint accessibility.
-The bucket name was **brightpath-js-12345** in **us-east-1** with the object key **index.html**.
-The website endpoint generated by S3 was:
+3. Each instance must be able to communicate with Systems Manager service endpoints.

+### Parameter Store Testing

+Parameter Store testing confirmed that configuration values can be centralized but that Parameter Store does not automatically modify existing configuration files.

+Applications and automation scripts must be configured to retrieve values directly from Parameter Store.

+### Website Deployment Evidence

+Website deployment included:

+1. Creation of brightpath-site/index.html.
+2. Creation of the S3 bucket brightpath-js-12345 in us-east-1.
+3. Successful upload of website content using:

+bash aws s3 cp index.html s3://brightpath-js-12345/index.html

+The observed output was:

+text upload: ./index.html to s3://brightpath-js-12345/index.html

+Static Website Hosting generated the endpoint:

 https://brightpath-mh-10.s3-website-us-east-1.amazonaws.com

-The public-access test returned **403 Forbidden**, indicating a Learner Lab sandbox restriction rather than an architectural problem.
+Testing the endpoint returned a 403 Forbidden response, indicating a Learner Lab public-access restriction rather than a website configuration failure.

+A follow-up synchronization command successfully uploaded the updated website file:

+bash aws s3 sync ./ s3://brightpath-js-12345/

 ## Operational Analysis

-The weekly software update process is a strong candidate for automation because the same task is performed repeatedly across multiple EC2 instances.
-Using Systems Manager allows HarborTech to standardize execution, reduce human error, and provide evidence of successful completion.
+Bright Path's maintenance workflow is a strong candidate for automation because the same administrative task is performed repeatedly across multiple systems.

-Interactive troubleshooting or one-time investigations remain better suited to Session Manager because an administrator may need direct access to a specific instance.
-Configuration values such as database endpoints are more appropriately managed through Parameter Store because updates can be made centrally rather than editing multiple files on individual systems.

-The public resource page is static content and does not require server-side execution.
-Hosting the content in Amazon S3 removes the need to deploy and maintain an EC2 web server while still providing a scalable and highly available solution.
+Run Command is appropriate because it allows a defined command or script to be executed simultaneously on multiple managed instances without requiring individual logins.

+When combined with State Manager or scheduled execution through Amazon EventBridge, the update process becomes repeatable and verifiable.

+Inventory serves a different purpose by providing visibility into software installations and system configuration across the environment.

+Session Manager remains valuable for troubleshooting and one-time investigations because administrators sometimes require interactive access to a specific host.
+However, using Session Manager for routine updates would still require manual intervention and would not fully address the inefficiencies identified in the ticket.

+Parameter Store is appropriate for environment-specific values because it centralizes configuration information and reduces duplication across systems.

+However, the investigation confirmed that moving a value into Parameter Store does not automatically update application configuration files.
+Applications must be modified to retrieve parameters programmatically.

+The Bright Path website requirement is best addressed through Amazon S3 Static Website Hosting because the content consists entirely of HTML documents, images, and downloadable files.

+The workload does not require server-side processing, authentication, user sessions, or database connectivity, making a traditional web server unnecessary.

 ## Recommendation

-I recommend AWS Systems Manager State Manager, or alternatively Run Command scheduled through Amazon EventBridge, to automate Bright Path's recurring maintenance tasks.
-This solution allows updates and maintenance activities to run automatically across all five EC2 instances without requiring administrators to manually sign in to each server.
+I recommend AWS Systems Manager State Manager, or alternatively Run Command scheduled through Amazon EventBridge, to automate Bright Path's weekly maintenance activities.

+This solution allows recurring update tasks to execute automatically across all five EC2 instances while providing centralized visibility into execution status and results.

+Before implementation, all EC2 instances must satisfy managed-node requirements by:

+- Running the SSM Agent
+- Maintaining Systems Manager connectivity
+- Possessing the required IAM permissions

-For configuration management, I recommend Systems Manager Parameter Store to centralize environment-specific values and reduce configuration drift.
+For configuration management, I recommend storing environment-specific values in AWS Systems Manager Parameter Store and modifying applications to retrieve those values dynamically.

+This eliminates duplicated configuration data and improves consistency across systems.

-For the public resource page, I recommend Amazon S3 Static Website Hosting because the site consists entirely of static content and does not require authentication, database processing, or server-side application logic.
+For the public resource page, I recommend Amazon S3 Static Website Hosting.

+The workload consists entirely of static files and does not require backend processing.
+S3 provides a scalable, highly available, and cost-effective solution while eliminating the need to patch and maintain another EC2 instance.

 ## Escalation Notes

-The website endpoint returned a 403 Forbidden response during testing.
-Based on the available evidence, the issue appears to be related to Learner Lab public-access restrictions rather than a configuration error with static website hosting.
-In a production environment, bucket policies and public-access settings would require review and approval before enabling public website access.
+The public website test returned a 403 Forbidden response.

+Based on the available evidence, this result appears to be caused by Learner Lab public-access restrictions rather than a failure of S3 Static Website Hosting.

+No attempt should be made to bypass sandbox controls.

+In a production environment, public website availability would require appropriate bucket policies, public-access settings, and organizational approval.

-No additional escalation is required for the Systems Manager recommendation beyond ensuring that all EC2 instances meet managed-node prerequisites.
+The Systems Manager recommendation requires verification that each EC2 instance satisfies managed-node prerequisites.

+Any instance lacking the SSM Agent, required IAM permissions, or Systems Manager network connectivity should be escalated to authorized personnel for remediation before automation is implemented.

 ## Lessons Learned

-This lab demonstrated that automation should be applied when a task is repeated frequently, can be standardized, and benefits from centralized control.
-Systems Manager provides tools that reduce administrative effort while improving consistency and visibility.
-I also learned that not every workload requires a virtual server and that S3 Static Website Hosting can eliminate unnecessary infrastructure for static content.
-Finally, operational decisions should always be supported by evidence and account for environment restrictions rather than attempting to bypass them.
+This week's investigation demonstrated that automation should be implemented when work is repetitive, predictable, and benefits from centralized execution.

+Systems Manager provides specialized tools that address different operational requirements, including automation, inventory collection, configuration management, and interactive administration.

+The investigation also reinforced the importance of selecting the appropriate service model rather than defaulting to virtual machines for every workload.

+Amazon S3 Static Website Hosting demonstrated how a managed service can eliminate unnecessary infrastructure while still satisfying business requirements.

+Finally, the exercise highlighted the importance of documenting evidence, understanding environment restrictions, and making recommendations based on verified findings rather than assumptions.

 ## Professional Vocabulary

+### Systems Manager

-**Systems Manager:** AWS service that provides centralized management, automation, and operational control of AWS resources.
+An AWS service that provides centralized management, automation, and operational control for AWS resources.

+### Managed Node

-**Managed Node:** An EC2 instance or supported system that is configured for management by Systems Manager.
+An EC2 instance or supported machine that is configured to communicate with Systems Manager and participate in management operations.

+### Run Command

-**Run Command:** A Systems Manager capability that executes commands on one or more managed instances without requiring interactive logins.
+A Systems Manager capability that executes commands and scripts on one or more managed instances without requiring interactive logins.

+### Session Manager

-**Session Manager:** A Systems Manager feature that provides secure browser-based access to managed instances.
+A secure administrative access service that provides browser-based shell access without opening inbound SSH ports.

+### Inventory

-**Inventory:** A Systems Manager capability that collects information about installed software, operating systems, and system configurations.
+A Systems Manager feature that collects information about installed software, operating systems, network configuration, and services.

+### Parameter Store

-**Parameter Store:** A centralized repository for configuration values and application parameters.
+A centralized repository for configuration values and application settings used across AWS environments.

+### Automation

-**Automation:** The use of technology to perform repeatable operational tasks with minimal manual intervention.
+The use of predefined workflows and management services to perform recurring operational tasks with minimal manual intervention.

+### Static Website Hosting

-**Static Website Hosting:** An Amazon S3 feature that serves HTML, CSS, images, and other static files through a website endpoint.
+An Amazon S3 capability that serves HTML, images, and other static files directly from an S3 bucket.

+### Object Storage

-**Object Storage:** A storage model that stores data as objects rather than blocks or filesystems, as used by Amazon S3.
+A storage architecture that stores data as objects containing content, metadata, and unique identifiers.

+### Management Plane

-**Management Plane:** The administrative layer used to configure, monitor, and control cloud resources.](https://github.com/Jay-Sick/HarborTech-Operations-Playbook/blob/main/week03-systems-manager-s3.md)
+The administrative layer used to configure, monitor, and control cloud resources and services.